 I used to work in a normal 9-5 office job in Istanbul for several years.
 The city is huge, and most people are not lucky to land a job near their home (including me).
 A commute between continents, when one part of the city is in Europe and one in Asia, in a city of close to 20 million inhabitants, is not pleasant!
-I have always worked in online marketing and knew that almost any job in my field of expertise could be done remotely with just an internet connection, so I had dreamt about a remote job for a long time.
+I have always worked in online marketing and knew that almost any job in my field of expertise could be done remotely with just an internet connection, so I had dreamt about a remote work for a long time and escaping the 9-5 job.
 So when I came across with the Content Manager position at Topcontent I knew I had to get it!
 Being able to work with my mother tongue Finnish was also a huge plus.

-Ah, escaping the 9 to 5 is something that is spoken about a lot nowadays.
+Ah, escaping the 9-5 job is something that is spoken about a lot nowadays.
 Do you feel you really have escaped it?

 Definitely!
-During the past year, I have never had a Monday syndrome!
+After escaping the 9-5 job, during the past year, I have never had a Monday syndrome!
 I am also free to travel around and visit my family and friends in Finland more often as I’m not tied to a certain location.
 Small perks like joining a yoga lesson in the middle of the day also always brighten my day – something more difficult to arrange while working in an office.

-So many people talk about flexible working, and remote working and not being tied down by an office and a 9 to 5 job.
+So many people talk about flexible working, and remote working and not being tied down by an office and a 9-5 job.
 What tips can you share with people who are looking for what you actually have right now?

-First, you must decide if it’s really for you because working remotely means there are no colleagues sitting next to you or nobody to chat within the kitchen.
+First, you must decide if escaping the 9-5 job and remote working is really for you.
+Working remotely means there are no colleagues sitting next to you or nobody to chat within the kitchen.
 Many people have said to me they envy my freedom and flexibility but would not be able to give up the social part of working in an office.

-If you think it’s the right way of working for you, then Google is your friend!
+If you think it’s the right way of working for you and you are ready to escape the 9-5 job, then Google is your friend!
 After some research, you will find out that so many things can be done remotely; development, customer service, teaching, content writing etc. You can either apply directly to work for a company or go for freelancing, as all of our writers do.
 You just need to find what you want to do, how to do it and then go for it!